webhintio/hint/packages/hint/docs/user-guide/development-flow-integration/travisci.md

   - node node_modules/hint/dist/src/bin/hint.js ./ # ./ or the path where the files to test are.
 ```

-Travis CI includes node and npm by default but it could be outdated so it is
+Travis CI includes `nodejs` and `npm` by default, but it is
-recommended to install it manually via the `nvm install node` command in
+recommended to install them manually via the `nvm install node` command to ensure you are using the latest versions.
-`.travis.yml`.

 As in the previous example, the default configuration will be
 `configuration-development`.

 ## Online

-### Webhint is in the package.json

-Run in your project.
+### For Node projects

+In your project, run:

 ```bash
 npm install hint --save--dev